-How do I use the learner feedback report for Numeracy (Reasoning) with my learners?
+How to use the learner feedback report for Numeracy (Reasoning) with learners

 This report should be teacher-mediated.
 Teachers will decide whether or not to share the report information with their learners, and how they wish to use the linked resources.
-The report does not need to be shared with parents/carers and is not available for release to the learner.
+The report does not need to be shared with parents and carers and is not available for release to the learner.